 Pre-application Planning Advice for Householders

-Please do not submit pre-applications via email or post after this date, as they will not be processed.
+All Pre-applications must be submitted via our online form on this page.
+Please read the guidance below before starting the application.
+Please do not submit pre-applications via email or post, as they will not be processed.

 - Why apply for pre-application advice?